 The Witchery by the Castle – A property that offers unique experiences right in the Royal Mile.

-The Balmoral Hotel – An unique property in New Town featuring some rooms with a view to the Edinburgh Castle.
+The Balmoral Hotel – An unique property in New Town featuring some rooms with a view to the Castle.

 Cost of Travel in Edinburgh